-Access to properties where new groundwater wells will be installed will be obtained by AECOM.
-The new wells are located on U.S. Bureau of Reclamation (BOR) lands; therefore, an Application for Transportation and Utility Systems and Facilities on Federal Lands Standard Form-299 permit application will be submitted.
-Issuance of this permit allows work to proceed per requirements noted in permit.
-NDEP, EPA, NERT, BOR and applicable stakeholders, including the U.S. Fish and Wildlife service, property owners and well owners will be notified of the well installation and sampling schedule.
+NDEP, EPA, NERT, and applicable stakeholders, including property owners and well owners, will be notified of the well installation and sampling schedule.
 AECOM, in conjunction with the drilling subcontractor, will obtain the standard well drilling approvals from the Nevada Division of Water Resources.

 At least 5 business days prior to the start of ground-disturbing activities, a notification will be made to Nevada's "Call Before You Dig" service to have utilities in vicinity of the proposed well marked.
 A utility geophysical clearance survey, with a magnetometer or similar devise, will be conducted at each boring location.
-The top 6 feet of the borehole will be hand augured to minimize the possibility of hitting any subsurface utilities.
+The top 6 feet of the borehole will be hand augered, air knifed, or hydro-vacuumed to minimize the possibility of hitting any subsurface utilities.
 For worker safety and fire prevention, all or part of the drilling area will be cleared of vegetation.

-5.5.2 Field Activities
+6.2 Field Activities

-Soil borings will be advanced using the rotary sonic drilling method.
-This is the preferred method due to relative ease of use, speed, and presence of an outer casing in the drill tooling.
+Soil borings will be advanced using the rotary sonic, air rotary or other suitable drilling method.
+Rotary sonic is the preferred method due to relative ease of use, speed, and presence of an outer casing in the drill tooling.
+In the vicinity of Three Kids Weir the presence of cemented bedrock may require the use of an air rotary or other drilling method.
 Equipment that comes in contact with impacted soil or water will be decontaminated prior to drilling and decontaminated between boreholes.

-Each well borehole will be completed to depths up to 70 feet below ground surface or until the UMCf or bedrock such as the Horse Spring formation or the Thumb formation is encountered whichever comes first (Table 2).
-In the Downgradient Study Area the UMCf is typically composed of mudstone and is easily distinguished from the overlying alluvial sands and gravels.
-It is possible that some coarse grained UMCf facies may be encountered and they are distinguished from the alluvial sands and gravels by the presence of volcanic clasts.
-The Horse springs formation is present at about RM 4.6 and consists of interbedded limestone, dolomite, calcareous sandstone, siltstone and mudstone.
+Each well borehole will be completed to depths up to 55 to 90 feet below ground surface or as shown on Table 1.
+Soil samples will be collected for laboratory analysis on 10-foot intervals.
+Each soil sample will be analyzed for perchlorate, chlorate, and total chromium consistent with the Phase I soil borings.
+Bedrock units expected to be encountered include the Upper Muddy Creek formation (UMCf), Horse Spring formation, and the Thumb formation.
+In the Downgradient Study Area, the UMCf is typically composed of mudstone and is easily distinguished from the overlying alluvial sands and gravels.
+It is possible that some coarse-grained UMCf facies may be encountered and they are distinguished from the alluvial sands and gravels by the presence of volcanic clasts.
+The Horse Springs formation is present at about river mile (RM) 4.6 and consists of interbedded limestone, dolomite, calcareous sandstone, siltstone and mudstone.
 The Horse Springs formation also includes andesite sills.
-It can be recognized by very thin bedded, fissile, siltstone and claystone beds (GES 2007).
-The Thumb formation is present along the LVW from approximately RM 3.5 to 4.5 and includes three bedrock sequences as described by GES (2007 and 2008) (Figure 8).
+It can be recognized by very thin bedded, fissile, siltstone and claystone beds (GES 2007b).
+The Thumb formation is present along the LVW from approximately RM 3.5 to 4.5 and includes three bedrock sequences as described by GES (2007a and 2007b) (Figure 7).
 The upper bedrock sequence is composed of silica cemented breccia with gneiss, schist and granite clasts.
 The middle sequence is 20 to 30 feet thick and is composed of thinly bedded pink to reddish claystone and siltstone.
 The lower sequence is composed of red to reddish brown, interbedded sandstone, siltstone, and claystone.
 It is weakly to moderately cemented.
 The lithology at each soil boring will be logged by a geologist using the Unified Soil Classification System.